kevincobain2000/action-scc/README.md

 - This action uses [scc](https://github.com/boyter/scc) to generate the data.
 - This action uses [instachart](https://github.com/kevincobain2000/instachart) to generate the chart.
-- This action updates README url with chart image url in place.
-And adds new at the top if not present.
+- This action updates `README.md` with url of chart image.
+Or adds new at the top if first time.